EddieYY/go-crawl-store/README.md

 go-crawl-store a restful API server to crawler price for online stores (大潤發, 家樂福)

 ## Start using it
-0. Please note that because of the net/html dependency, goquery requires Go1.1+

 1. Download and install it: